 Ask yourself questions like these:

-Remember: You will use every day.
-How will you use it: for good or for ill?
+Remember: You will use money every day.

-Do you need new habits?
 Only you can decide.

 As long as you're a trucker, I encourage you to let the sowing and reaping cycle continue profitably.